 Get the latest from TODAY

-In the fall, it can feel like you’re always running behind.
-The days are shorter, but somehow busier.
-How can you find time for a workout?
+During the holiday season, it can feel like you’re always running behind.
+You have SO much to do.
+How can you possibly find time for a workout?
 On those days when you can't make it to the gym or can't even make it for a walk outside, try these hacks to bring a little fitness into your everyday routine.

 1. When your feet hit the mat...

 Instead of your feet hitting the floor when you get out of bed, have your feet hit your yoga mat!
 Roll out your yoga mat next to your bed before going to sleep so that when you wake up, your feet touch the mat and you're reminded to do a few stretches before you start your day.

 2. Stand for your first meeting or call.

 If you’re on the phone a lot, or stuck in meetings all day, commit to standing while you’re on your first call or meeting of the day.
 Work your quads, hamstrings and glutes by standing with your heels touching and your toes turned out.
 Squeeze your glutes together as if you’re holding a diamond between your butt cheeks!
 You can hold this position for the duration of your call, or begin pulsing once you feel fatigued.
 Squeeze, then release, and keep going for up to 10 minutes!

 3. Keep a pair of old sneakers at your desk.

 This way, if an after-work event gets scheduled, you can still do a quick workout in the stairwell.
 Here's how to do it: Take the stairs two at a time for two floors, then do 10 modified pushups on the stairs.
 Go up 10 floors, then run all the way back down.